Brooke's Point: Climate

-The First Woman Mayor of Brooke's Point is Irenea Mariano Setias (Appointed)

 Demographics

 In the 2020 census, the population of Brooke's Point was 73,994 people, with a density of sigfig 73,994/1,303.40.

 Religion

-The town is predominantly Christian, with a sizable Muslim population.
+The municipality is predominantly Christian, with a sizable Muslim population.
+The local Muslim population is mostly native Palawano and Molbog peoples, there are also Maranao people who immigrated since the 1970s due to conflict with the government, as well as local converts known as Balik Islam ('reverts to Islam').

+In 2024, the population in this municipality was predominantly Christianity (86.5%), then Islam (11.9%), and others (1.6%).
+Muslims are mostly spread along the coast and in native villages, while Christians are more evenly distributed throughout the area, besides tribal religious who mainly live in the interior and highlands.

-Most are Catholics.
-Other Christian denominations include Church of God International, Iglesia ni Cristo, Jehovah's Witnesses, the Church of Jesus Christ of Latter-day Saints (LDS Church) and others.
+Most residents are Catholics.
+Other Christian denominations include Members Church of God International, Iglesia ni Cristo, Jehovah's Witnesses, the Church of Jesus Christ of Latter-day Saints (LDS Church) and others.

 The Catholic Church is located north of the town center while the Evangelical Christian Churches are the Gospel Hall, located north of the town center, the Iglesia ni Cristo, south of the municipal hall, the Church of Christ International's building is located in Old Camp while the LDS Church chapel is in Edward's Subdivision.

 Economy

 Brooke's Point is one of Palawan's main economic centers outside Puerto Princesa, along with Narra, Coron and Cuyo.
 The town is home to several banks including the Land Bank and Rural Bank of Brooke's Point.
 Money transfer companies such as Western Union and MoneyGram also have branches in the town.
 There are several pawnshops like M Lhullier, Cebuana Lhuillier, among others.
 The town also has a Mercury Drug and a Generic Pharmacy.

 Commercial Enterprises are thriving.
 There are many medium-sized stores, located mostly in the town proper.
 The service sector is also growing with the rise of many commercial establishments.
 The town's economy is based primarily on agriculture.
 The town produces great quantities of rice, copra and corn.
 The palm oil industry is headquartered in Barangay Mainit in the south.
 Unlike most of Palawan's towns, Brooke's Point does not have white and pristine beaches that draw local and foreign tourists.
 But because of abundant freshwater resources, the town is one of the most productive in the province in terms of agriculture.
 Many fruits and vegetables grow in abundance.

 In addition, the town is also one of the Philippines' gateways to Southeast Asia.
 Its proximity to Sabah is a strategic advantage, but the lack of infrastructure and an inter-governmental agreement between Malaysia and the Philippines hinders the town from being a trading hub.
 There is minimal trade with Malaysia through many of the town's Muslim and Christian residents who have relatives in Sabah.
 The town is supposed to become an international port with cargo services to Sabah and Brunei.